robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

-:name:`SeleniumLibrary` uses the :code:`GLOBAL` scope to enable using the same browser in different test cases without having to reopen it, and it also has the :name:`Close All Browsers` keyword for easily closing all open browsers.
+:name:`SeleniumLibrary` uses the :code:`GLOBAL` scope to enable using the same browser in different test cases without having to reopen it, and it also has the :name:`Close All Browsers` keyword for easily closing all opened browsers.

 Example Python library using the :code:`TEST SUITE` scope: